 In order to calculate potential emissions using the NDEE’s spreadsheet, the following information must be known.
 This information must be obtained for each individual material that is received, transported within, or loaded out from the facility.

-- What is the approximate distance a truck will travel between entering the facility property and the loading/unloading point(s), and from the loading/unloading point(s) to leaving the facility?
-It is important to know the travel distances, referred to as the roundtrip length within the spreadsheet, for when the truck is empty and full separately because they are used to determine the average weight of the truck when on the haul road.
+· What is the approximate distance a truck will travel between entering the facility property and the loading/unloading point(s), and from the loading/unloading point(s) to leaving the facility?
+It is important to know the travel distances, referred to as the roundtrip length within the spreadsheet, for empty and full trucks separately because they are a component in determining the average weight of the truck when on the haul road.

 IV.
 What kind of emission reductions/control strategies can be used on haul roads?

 In general, there are three methods that the NDEE will accept as control strategies for haul roads: paving, sweeping, and water/oil spray.
 In order for any of these control strategies to be credited to a source, there must be a federally enforceable permit condition requiring that a control measure be used.